microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/crosstenantaccesspolicyconfigurationdefault-resettosystemdefault.md

 ## Response

-If successful, this action returns a `200 OK` response code and a Boolean in the response body.
+If successful, this action returns a `200 OK` response code and the [crossTenantAccessPolicyConfigurationDefault](../resources/crosstenantaccesspolicyconfigurationdefault.md) settings with `isServiceDefault` set to `true`.

 ## Examples